Female Training: Here you go ladies

 This is definitely the most important factor.
 The ratio of the calories consumed versus the calories burnt.
-Consuming more than you burn will of course lead to weigh gain in the form of fat.
+Consuming more than you burn will of course lead to weight gain in the form of fat.

 That being said, if you starve yourself and eat fewer calories, you will not gain lean muscle.
-Thus, it is important to make note of the amount of calories that you should consume in a day and stick to this schedule.
+Thus, it is important to make note of the number of calories that you should consume in a day and stick to this schedule.

 2. Keep a watch on the quality

-It is important to make sure that you consume fresh and home cooked food.
+It is important to make sure that you consume fresh and home-cooked food.
 Pre-packed and processed foods that are available in the market come with high amounts of preservatives such as sodium and saturated fats and also sugars that will cause you to gain weight.

 3. Manipulating macronutrients

-The body requires proper amounts of proteins, carbohydrates and fats.
+The body requires proper amounts of proteins, carbohydrates, and fats.
 They should be consumed in a proper ratio.
 This ratio can help you determine whether you are prone to gaining or losing muscle or fat.

 4. Control the amount of insulin

-Insulin is a hormone that when secreted, causes low fat burning.
+Insulin is a hormone that when secreted, causes low-fat burning.
 Insulin secretion can be prevented by consuming high GI (glycemic index) carbs that will help increase fat loss and reduce fat gain.
 Consuming more fruits and raw salads will help control insulin secretion and therefore fat gain.